jbonadiman/dotfiles/README.md

 ### TODO:

+- [WSL] When script is run with sudo, all paths become relative to root
 - [Windows] Find a way to backup StartAllBack cfg
 - [WSL] Install vim plugins from outside
 - [WSL] Install shfmt so that bat-extras can be minified